tmichnik1981/udemy-aws-cloudformation-masterclass/README.md

 #### CloudFormation Metadata

-- Optional section to include arbitrary YAML that prvide details about the template or resource
+- Optional section to include arbitrary YAML that provide details about the template or resource

   ```yaml
   Metadata: